remy/remysharp.com/public/blog/notes-on-neptuno.md

 [This USB keyboard](https://shop.pimoroni.com/products/wired-slim-chiclet-keyboard) ([archive version for reference](https://web.archive.org/web/20210227054648if_/https://shop.pimoroni.com/products/wired-slim-chiclet-keyboard)) is an absolute bargain for £3.24p, but if you look closely you'll see that the F12 is access using the FN modifier key, and the neptUNO doesn't recognise it at all.

 **A note on PS/2 keyboards** - not all keyboards are built equally.
-After digging into how these work, _some_ PS/2 keyboards won't work until they get an `ack` message from the machine (the "host").
+After digging into how these work, _some_ PS/2 keyboards won't work until they get an ack message from the machine (the "host").
 I bought a [Perixx PS/2 keyboard](https://www.amazon.co.uk/Perixx-PERIBOARD-409P-Mini-Keyboard-12-40x5-79x0-79/dp/B00JV08TIA/ref=sr_1_3) (amazon link - non affiliate) which doesn't work because the keyboard itself sends a "BAT" message and won't work until it's replied to - which the neptUNO core doesn't do (yet).

 ## Important keys

 - `F12` - brings up the OSD.
 This can be used to load roms into the core and change settings.
-- `Scroll lock` - switches between (I believe) VGA and RGA mode - so when my monitor doesn't get a signal (the Amiga core is like this) hitting `scroll lock` switches the mode and the signal will work again.
+- `Scroll lock` - switches between (I believe) VGA and 15Hz mode - so when my monitor doesn't get a signal (the Amiga core is like this) hitting `scroll lock` switches the mode and the signal will work again.
 - `1` - for arcades, starts 1 player mode
 - `2` - for arcades, starts 2 player mode
 - `5` - for arcades, adds coin 1